Analysis | How people who should know better abuse math to bolster the ‘election fraud’ lie

 But wait!
 If you take that same formula and compare it to the sales each day of the week, something alarming happens.
 The formula predicts the number of sandwiches being sold very well.
 Suspiciously well.
 If you look at the R-value of the correlation between the sales each hour and compare it to the formula, you get numbers that are very close to 1, meaning it’s a perfect correlation.
 And in a human-based system like sandwich sales, that shouldn’t happen!

 Below, we used the average to do the R-value calculation, but you get the point.
 For each day, the predicated sales — here, the average — is extremely close to perfectly correlated to the actual sales.
-Ergo: This could only be a function of a computer-based effort to forge sales data.
+Ergo: This could be a function only of a computer-based effort to forge sales data.

 You find this surprising for quite a few reasons.
 The first is that you tallied the sales yourself, so you know they’re correct.
 The second is that, even if Fritz were right that the numbers were artificial, why does he assume there’s some deli-fraud algorithm out there that’s responsible?
 The third is that, even without a PhD, you see a problem with Fritz’s analysis.
 He’s comparing an average derived from two of the values with all five of the values.
 Doesn’t it seem obvious that the result would be a strong correlation?